Memory¶

 Other knobs¶

-max_memory_chars(top-level Config) — total memory cap; 0 = unlimited.max_knowledge_facts(top-level Config) — cap on KG facts injected per prompt; 0 = unlimited.
+max_memory_chars(top-level Config) — total memory cap; 0 = unlimited.max_knowledge_facts(top-level Config, default 50) — cap on KG facts injected per prompt; 0 = unlimited.

 Schema¶